2023 Half Moon Bay shootings: Accused

+Legal proceedings

+The trial for the accused was meant to start in December 2024, but the defense asked the judge for more time to "investigate", which was granted.

 Reactions

 In a press briefing, White House Press Secretary Karine Jean-Pierre expressed that President Joe Biden had directed federal law enforcement to help local authorities during their investigations.
 Governor of California Gavin Newsom was informed of the shooting while visiting the hospitalized victims of the Monterey Park shooting of less than 48 hours earlier, describing the two events in conjunction as "tragedy upon tragedy."

 The living conditions of the workers at California Terra Garden drew attention following reports that many of them lived in shipping or storage containers and the site did not follow all permit and code requirements.
 Some were also paid below the minimum legal wage in California.
-The company later stated that it would improve the housing for workers and their families.
+The company later said it would improve the housing for workers and their families.

 According to the Gun Violence Archive, which defines mass shootings as ones with four or more casualties (excluding the shooter), the Half Moon Bay shootings as a whole represent the 37th mass shooting in the United States in 2023.
 According to Mother Jones, which excludes mass shootings in the context of robbery, gang violence or domestic abuse, it is the second mass shooting in 2023.